⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Probable cause cannot be assumed.

-When a Terry Stop Ends.
+When a Terry Stop Must End

 A Terry stop must end when:

-The suspicion is resolved
+• Suspicion is resolved

-No further facts support detention
+• No additional facts support detention

-The investigation is complete
+• The investigation is complete

 At that point:

-You must be released
+You must be released.

-There is no middle ground.
+There is no third option.

-Why Terry Stops Are Frequently Misunderstood.
+Why Terry Stops Are Frequently Misunderstood

 “If I’m stopped, they can do whatever they want.”